 A lawyer can provide the following services to help you with your compensation claim:

 - Provide a thorough investigation into the cause of your accident

 - Gather and review vital evidence to support your case

 - Estimate the value of your claim, taking into account any future expenses you may face

 - Manage negotiations with the at-fault party’s insurance company

 - Reviewing settlement offers

 - Representing you in court, if a fair settlement cannot be agreed upon

 It is also important we highlight the importance of specific laws that could affect your right to seek compensation.
 Florida’s statute of limitations is a time limit that allows injured victims to file personal injury claims.
-Generally, you have four years from the date you were injured to begin legal action under Florida Statutes §95.11.
+Generally, you have two years from the date you were injured to begin legal action under Florida Statutes §95.11.
 Keep in mind, if you let this deadline expire, it is unlikely you will be able to pursue compensation.

 Call for a Free Case Review Regarding Your Compensation Claim